wmglab-duke/ascent/docs/source/Code_Hierarchy/Python.md

 ### Enums
-In the Python portions of the pipeline we use [Enums](https://docs.python.org/3/library/enum.html) which are “… a set of symbolic names (members) bound to unique, constant values.
-Within an enumeration, the members can be compared by identity, and the enumeration itself can be iterated over.”
+In the Python portions of the pipeline we use [Enums](https://docs.python.org/3/library/enum.html) which are "… a set of symbolic names (members) bound to unique, constant values.
+Within an enumeration, the members can be compared by identity, and the enumeration itself can be iterated over."
 Enums improve code readability and are useful when a parameter can only assume one value from a set of possible values.